labyrinthinesecurity/kinglet/README.md

 ## Controling verbosity

-If you want to see how Kinglet constructs a SMT model on-the-fly and see the olutions found (if any!), set VERBOSE to True.
+If you want to see how Kinglet constructs a SMT model on-the-fly and see the solutions (if there are any!), set VERBOSE to True.

 ## Playing with the number of nodes and/or containers

-Set NODENUM to the number of nodes in the cluster, and CONTAINERNUM to the number of containers to schedule.
+Set NODENUM to the number of nodes in a cluster, and CONTAINERNUM to the number of containers to schedule.

 # Default constraints

 ## Affinities

 Only two independent affinities are set by default: *aged* and *old*.
+Feel free to add your own!

 Kinglet will do its best to run containers sharing the same affinity labels on the same nodes.